Guides

 • Note: Legacy string format ERROR:STATUS_CODE is for backward compatibility and it may be deprecated in the future.
 It is essential to use the object format.

-• CLOSED: Triggered when the user closes the OAuth connection window.
+• CLOSED: Sent when the user closes the OAuth connection window that opens in a new tab.

 Example of how these events can be captured in a React app: